Eugénie Fougère: Early life and career

 Fougère's past is shrouded in mystery, not in the least because she herself contributed to the ambiguities by creating dual identities in real life and on stage.
 According to some sources she was either from Spanish or Spanish-Jewish descent, but it is more likely that her true identity was confused with her first artistic success as a Spanish singer and dancer, known as "fausses Espagnoles" (fake Spaniards), with the stage name Fougeros.

 After the murder of her namesake in 1903, Fougère complained about the confusion over the name, about which the two ladies had argued in the past.
-Fougère claimed that she was the rightful bearer of the name, but an article in Le Petit Parisien that reported on the matter, Fougère was most likely born as Faugère, in Strasbourg.
-According to a birth certificate Fougère was born out of wedlock as Eugénie Philippine Faugère in Strasbourg, the natural daughter of Jean Faugère, a soldier in the 16th artillery regiment from Puylaurens (Tarn), and an Alsatian woman, Catherine Kistler, a seamstress born in Herrlisheim (Bas-Rhin).
-She had an older sister, Justine Joséphine, born in Metz in 1861, also known as Juliette, who also was a vaudeville artist.
+Fougère claimed that she was the rightful bearer of the name, but according to an article in Le Petit Parisien that reported on the murder, Fougère was most likely born as Faugère, in Strasbourg.
+Her birth certificate shows that Fougère was born out of wedlock as Eugénie Philippine Faugère in Strasbourg, the natural daughter of Jean Faugère, a soldier in the 16th artillery regiment from Puylaurens (Tarn), and an Alsatian woman, Catherine Kistler, a seamstress born in Herrlisheim (Bas-Rhin).
+She had an older sister, Justine Joséphine, born in Metz in 1861, known as Juliette, who also was a vaudeville artist.

 Eugénie became a native of Avignon in her early youth.
 After the 1870-1871 Franco-Prussian War, her father, who had spent twenty-one years in the army, came to Avignon in Southeastern France with the Strasbourg pontonniers regiment, accompanied by his concubine and daughters.
 There, he married the sister's mother in 1872, and having left the army, became a tailor.
 Originally from Alsace-Lorraine, Eugénie became a naturalised French citizen after the Franco-Prussian War (when Alsace and northern Lorraine were annexed to the new German Empire in 1871), shortly after her parents' marriage.
 (Note: According to another source, based on an interview with Fougère, she was born in Marseille on 12 April 1870.
 Her father died in Avignon, at the age of 53, on 31 October 1883 when Eugénie was 13-years old.
 Her mother, the widow Catherine Faugère, known as Fougère, died in 1894.)

 Her first appearance on stage was at the age of 12 in Avignon, and subsequently in Marseille at 14.
 At the age of 15 she started her career at the Café des Ambassadeurs in Paris, where she would live the rest of her life.
 Fougère became a popular excentric singer (gommeuse) and dancer that performed in famous theatres, such as the Folies Bergère, Alcazar d'Été, La Scala (fr) and L'Olympia.
-The gommeuse was the frenzy of Paris in the last decade of the 19th century, a sensual object and "symbol of madness, of Parisian life":
+The gommeuse was regarded as a sensual object and a "symbol of madness, of Parisian life", and the frenzy of Paris in the last decade of the 19th century: